ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

-So we have the data.
-Now we ask: What parts of these data do we need?
-We are going to visualize temperature over a period of time.
-Hence we only select the columns we need and the number of rows we wish to represent such that we create an aesthetically pleasing graph that is easy to read and fast to run.
+So you have the data.
+Now you can ask: 'What parts of these data do I need?'.
+In this case you are going to visualize temperature over a period of time.
+Hence you should only select the columns you need and the number of rows you wish to represent such that you create an aesthetically pleasing graph that is easy to read and fast to run.

 `@instructions`
-We can use functions from a specific library, especially if another function with the same name exists in another library (in this case, they both will work.)
+You can use functions from a specific library, especially if another function with the same name exists in another library (in this case, they both will work.)
 `dplyr::select()` instead of `select()`.

 Here's what you should do: